 Then it was time to work on the hair.
 I began by drawing the hairline.
 For my doll, I used a combination of brown and white…can’t forget the grey hair.
 Let the paint dry.

 Once the hair was dry was time to work on the face and finish the shirt.
 Through a series of experiments, I found that glasses look best without arms.
-Be sure to draw dots for the eyes with pencil before using the permanent marker.
+Be sure to draw dots for the eyes with a pencil before using the permanent marker.
 Simple faces tend to work the best.
 A simple smile, a little nose.
 Done.

-For the shirt I added a multi-coloured polka dot pattern.
+For the shirt, I added a multi-coloured polka dot pattern.
 I also used a coordinating permanent marker to add the pocket and button details.

 When I had the face drawn and the hair painted, I decided that there was something not quite right about my peg doll.
-My hair is key part of who I am…I have frizzy, curly hair.
-The flat hair painted on the head wasn’t working for me.
+My hair is a key part of who I am...I have frizzy, curly hair.
+The flat hair painted on the head wasn't working for me.
 It might work perfectly fine for you and your doll.
-I decided I needed something more 3 dimensional.
+I had to figure out how to make curly hair for a peg doll...I needed something more 3 dimensional.

 Once the hair was dried, it was time to return to the clothing.
 My kids thought that my doll needed pants.
 So, I added a pair of blue jeans.
 I have to say it did complete the look.

-Now, that my peg Jen was made I set out to make the rest of my family.
+Now, that my peg "Jen" was made I set out to make the rest of my family.

 For my husband’s peg doll I followed the same steps.
 For his beard, I attempted to make a 3D beard – it didn’t work.
 It looked kinda weird.
 So, I stuck with flat paint…so much better.
 He is wearing a favourite shirt and dark jeans.

-My eldest daughter’s peg person was an experiment in straight hair.
+My eldest daughter's peg person was an experiment in making straight hair.
 Again, I used the glue gun.
 This time I kept the glue as straight as possible.

 My youngest daughter wanted to make her own peg doll.
-She is still working on hers…she takes a lot of time to work on projects.
+She is still working on hers...she takes a lot of time to work on projects.
 Which is fine (one of the side effects of being a perfectionist).
-As a parent it is important to respect our kid’s needs.
+As a parent, it is important to respect our kid's needs.
 The doll will be done, she just needs a little more time.
 No worries.

 Do you have a particular signature feature?
 Be sure to emphasize the details that make you who you are.
 Play up your best features and have fun.